pasqualearieta/Sudoku/README.md

 [IMG] Dashboard[IMG]

-Also, yout times are measured and some metrics are provided.
+Also, your times are measured and some metrics are provided.

 Finally, a complete description of the matches in your history is displayed.